vega/vega-lite/site/docs/transform/timeunit.md

 Using `timeUnit` with rect-based marks (including `bar`, `rect`, and `image`) will treat time units as intervals.

 <span class="vl-example" data-name="bar_month_temporal"></span>

+You can also add `"binned"` prefix if your data has already been binned and want Vega-Lite to apply the right formatting, including the right bands for the interval, to your charts.

+<span class="vl-example" data-name="bar_binnedyearmonth"></span>

 ### Time Unit's Band